ROSUVASTATIN RBX Tablets

 ROSUVASTATIN RBX tablets are available in blister packs of 30 tablets.

-ROSUVASTATIN RBX does not contain gluten, sucrose or glucose.
+ROSUVASTATIN RBX contains lactose and sugars and does not contain gluten.

 ROSUVASTATIN RBX is supplied in Australia by: